iuni-cadre/cadre-website-content/pages/04.news-and-events/02.events/events-homepage.md

 ---
 title: Events
 homepageitems:
     items: '@self.children'
     order:
         by: header.date_from
         dir: desc
     limit: 5
     pagination: true
 ---

-Find information of upcoming and past events related to CADRE.
+All of CADRE's upcoming and past events.